xiangyuchu03/xiangyuchu03.github.io/index.md

 **2. Applications for summer internships are now open.
 Early applications are strongly encouraged, as the administrative procedures may take two months.**

-**3. CUHK students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**
+**3. CUHK / CUHK SZ students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**

 Latest update: April 20, 2026